EliLillyCo/LillyMol/docs/Molecule_Lib/substructure.md

 Relational operators are supported.
 So if you wanted molecules with fewer than 4 Sulphur atoms `<4[#16]` would do that.

-It would be nice to be able to specify a range, but that is currently not possible.
-So if you need between 4 and 6 Nitrogen atoms,
+If you need to specify a range of values that can be done via
 ```
->3[#7]&&<7[#7]
+4-10[#7]
 ```
-is all that you can do.
-This is of course very inefficient since it is run as two queries.

-If this becomes important, we could implement `{4-6}[#16]`, but that is not there today.
+which will match molecules having between 4 and 10 Nitrogen atoms.

 #### Caution
 Beware that some substructure queries match multiple times.
 For example